suyuan32/simple-admin-core/docs/simple-admin/en/docs/api_example.md

 # Step by step develop API service

-Make sure that you have been installed follow software:
+> Make sure that you have been installed follow software:
-- Consul
 - simple-admin-tool (goctls)
--

-## Create api project
+> Create api project \
 Create example project
 ```shell
 goctls api new example
 ```
-You can see the struct
+>You can see the struct

 ![Example](../../assets/example-struct.png)

-The go.mod is
+> The go.mod is

 ```shell
 module example